Adaptive Submodular Influence Maximization with Myopic Feedback: Myopic Feedback through Layered Graphs

 \section{Myopic Feedback through Layered Graphs}

 The limitations of the \textit{full-adoption feedback} (i.e., in most applications the propagation in the network is not instantaneous) motivate us to focus on the \textit{myopic feedback model} that fits better on real world.
-However, the result of \citet{Golovin:2011} is not applicable under the IC model with \emph{myopic feedback}, as the adaptive submodularity property of $f$ is violated.

-\paragraph{Utility function} To deal with this situation, we introduce an alternative utility that considers \textit{the cumulative number of active nodes over time} instead of the total number of active nodes at the end of the diffusion process.
+\textbf{Utility function} To deal with this situation, we introduce an alternative utility that considers \textit{the cumulative number of active nodes over time} instead of the total number of active nodes at the end of the diffusion process.
 More precisely, given a finite \textit{horizon} $T$, the proposed utility function is defined as:

 where $\sigma_t(\CS,\phi)$ represents the set of active nodes at time $t$ if the seed set $\CS$ has been selected under realization $\phi$.
 According to $\tilde{f}$, if a node is active for three time steps, it will yield a reward equal to $3$ instead of $1$ as in the case of standard IM utility function $f$.
 The proposed utility function is consistent with many real life situations.
 Consider, for instance, the case of platforms with a monthly subscription, like Netflix or Amazon.
 Those services charge each active user every month on the date he signed up.
 Thus, the companies' profit increases as the users are active for longer periods.
 Therefore, the value of an active node is additive over time.